jimmo/micropython/docs/library/machine.Signal.rst

 .. class:: Signal(pin_obj, invert=False)
            Signal(pin_arguments..., \*, invert=False)

-   Create a Signal object.
-There're two ways to create it:
+   Create a `Signal` object.
+There are two ways to create it:

-   * By wrapping existing Pin object - universal method which works for any board.
+   * By wrapping existing `Pin` object - universal method which works for any port.

+     Availability: Portable

-   * By passing required Pin parameters directly to Signal constructor, skipping the need to create intermediate Pin object.
-Available on many, but not all boards.
+   * By passing required `Pin` parameters directly to the Signal constructor, skipping the need to create intermediate Pin object.

+     Availability: STM32, ESP32, ESP8266

    The arguments are:

-     - ``pin_obj`` is existing Pin object.
+     - ``pin_obj`` is an existing Pin object.

-     - ``pin_arguments`` are the same arguments as can be passed to Pin constructor.
+     - ``pin_arguments`` are the same arguments that can be passed to the Pin constructor.

      - ``invert`` - if True, the signal will be inverted (active low).